 Interviewees for the oral history project are a variety of people who were involved in salvaging the boat from the depths of Coniston in the 1970s, in addition to those involved in her restoration, launch and ongoing operation.
 These include former Vickers apprentices, local steam enthusiasts, helmsmen and their families, alongside National Trust colleagues who have memories to share.

-Helena schedules interviews and is responsible for the creation and upkeep of the relevant documentation and computerised project files.
-She carries out all interviews and provides copies of audio recordings for participants.
-She also ensures appropriate permissions and GDPR compliance.
-Interviews will eventually form part of the British Library’s Sound Archive, and Helena is instrumental in facilitating this.
+I schedule interviews and am responsible for the creation and upkeep of the relevant documentation and computerised project files.
+I carry out all interviews and provide copies of audio recordings for participants.
+I also ensures appropriate permissions and GDPR compliance.
+Interviews will eventually form part of the British Library’s Sound Archive, and I’m instrumental in facilitating this.